milonmaze/privacy-terms-observatory/www.verizonmedia.com/policies/us/en/verizonmedia/privacy/advertising/index.html.md

 You have several controls about the ads that you see and also the way that we use your information to select which ads to show you.

-These are your personalised advertising controls that govern how we and our partners use your data across the Verizon Media Ad Network:
+These are your personalised advertising controls that govern how we and our partners use your data across the Yahoo Ad Network:

 Personalised advertising